la2050/archive/_projects/2016/open-house-la-making-los-angeles-more-open-to-more-housing.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/0674973265741-team91.png
 project_video: ''
-project_description: >-
+project_summary: >-
-  Open House LA encourages residents and policy makers to be more open to adding more housing of all types in Los Angeles County. it is urgent -- and possible-- to build more housing in LA county more rapidly.
-Our project will produce engaging and easy to understand visuals and a report explaining how the housing we live in today was built, why housing production slowed in recent decades, and how we can accelerate adding housing of all types so that LA can have homes for all types of people.
+  Open House LA encourages residents and policy makers in LA County to be more open to adding more housing of all types, so that there are enough homes for all types of people to live in LA
 project_is_collaboration: 'No'
 project_collaborators: none - we will work with consultants who may be organizations
 project_areas: